bens4lsu/theskinny-publish/Content/blog2/bennys-book-list-the-know-it-all.md

 I'm a little bit disappointed in one thing.
 I hit an entry one day recently where he used the phrase "va-va-voom."
 You know -- the goofy phrase that old men used to say when they would see a good looking woman.
 I had just mentioned that I was going to start trying to bring back "va-va-voom" and lo and behold, here it is in a popular book.
 Now I will get none of the credit when this term comes back as a full blown popular expression.

-I also just realized that A. J. Jacobs is the same writer who did <a href="http://search.barnesandnoble.com/booksearch/isbnInquiry.asp?z=y&EAN=9780553373752&itm=3" target="_blank"><i>The Two Kings</i></a>.
+I also just realized that A. J. Jacobs is the same writer who did *The Two Kings*.
 This was a fifteen minute illustrated booklet which hillariously and blasphemously compared Jesus and Elvis.
 For example, I remember a page that was something like,

 "Jesus healed the sick..."